qmolabucr/qntenna/README.txt

 but for long files we recommended the following option:
 > python preprocess_spectrum.py PATH\TO\FILE --reduce -sf PATH\TO\NEWFILE
 The --reduce option will re-sample the data so that it is 1000 data points long.

+- discrete_toy_model.py: An implementation of the Quieting and Noisy Antenna model in the discrete limit.
+See section S1.3 of the supplementary materials for more information about the model.
+Has three command line arguments corresponding to different parameters of the calculation. -n is the number of absorbing pairs, -ept is the number of potential absorption events per timestep and -p is phi, the free parameter that sets the probabilities.

 INPUT DATA FORMAT: